Ovarian Cancer: Surgery

 Let your healthcare provider know right away if you have any problems after surgery.

 Ask who you should call and what number you should use.
-Be sure you know how to get
+Know how to get help anytime,